Q-Technologies/puppet-local_users/README.md

 # puppet-local_users
 Puppet module to easily manage local users and their authorized keys.
+It also manages local groups.
+It's an abstraction layer over the user and group resources to make it easier to add/remove users/groups across different systems using just hiera and calling this class.

 Features:
   * maps keys into accounts according to the SSH key comment